Things to do in Athens in the Koukaki District

 After you visit the Acropolis Area, I suggest you explore a bit the Koukaki district.
 It’s really close: take a walk on Dionysiou Areopagitou Street and go west when you exit from the Acropolis of Athens.
 You will be heading in its direction!
-There are several things to in the Athens in the Koukaki district, as it is one of the oldest parts of the Greek capital.
+There are several things to do in Athens in the Koukaki district, as it is one of the oldest parts of the Greek capital.
 Read below to discover them.

-Things to do in Athens in Koukaki:
+Things to do in Athens in Koukaki

 Discovering the Koukaki district

-Here, you can admire 19th and 20th century buildings.
+Here, you can admire 19th and 20th-century buildings.
 The oldest ones were the homes of important Greek personalities.
 The others were small family houses or apartment buildings, hotels, and museums.
 In-between, you will come across taverns with beautiful terraces, intimate cafes, and traditional bakeries with heavenly smells just inviting you in!

 I do hope it will be warmer than in the video when you decide to visit!

 Hike up Philopappos Hill

 Philopappos Hill is also worth a visit to see the prison of Socrates and to visit the Philopappos Monument.
 The Monument is the beautiful construction at the top of the Hill, which can be seen from all over the city of Athens.